muerrilla/ComfyUI-Tab-Cycle/README.md

 # ComfyUI Tab Cycle

 Cycle through the number input fields on a node using Tab / Shift+Tab, as you would in your favorite software!
+No more click, type, hit Enter to apply, click the next one, repeat!

 ComfyUI doesn't do this out of the box, so here we are.